ankitects/anki-manual/src/platform/linux/installing.md

 1. Download Anki from <https://apps.ankiweb.net> to your Downloads folder.
 See the next section for how to choose between -qt5 and -qt6.
+2. If zstd is not already installed on your system, you'll need to install it (eg `sudo apt install zstd`).
-2. Open a terminal and run the following commands, replacing the filename as appropriate.
+3. Open a terminal and run the following commands, replacing the filename as appropriate.

 ```shell
 tar xaf Downloads/anki-2.1.XX-linux-qt6.tar.zst